Letter from U.S. Postal Inspection Service

 - To avoid the public (employer, family members, etc.) finding out about this letter

 Getting unexpected mail from federal law enforcement is a frightening event.
-While all kinds of scenarios may go through your head as to why the government contacted you, whether you are caught in a crime or soon accused of one, whether you are in real federal trouble, and what you should do next to avoid charges or even serving prison time—it is important to visit with the best attorney you can find before making any decisions or mistakes that cannot be undone.
+While all kinds of scenarios may go through your head as to why the government has contacted you, whether you are caught in a crime or soon to be accused of one, whether you are in serious federal trouble, and what you should do next to avoid charges or even serving prison time— it is important to meet with the best attorney you can find before making any decisions or mistakes that cannot be undone.

 - Do not discuss your case with others

 - Do not call the number listed on the letter

 - Call Federal Defense Attorney Dr. Nick Oberheiden immediately

 There are a few things you should not do under any circumstances.
 You should not discuss the letter with friends, the true or potential sender of the package, or non-lawyers.
 You should not draw conclusions based on any online legal research.
 No article, no matter how well written and how detailed, will be able to address and answer your very specific letter and circumstances.
 And, most importantly, you should not under any circumstances discuss the letter or the investigation with any law-enforcement official, whether in person, on the phone, or in writing.
 Also remember, do not call the number on the letter.
 Instead, call federal criminal defense attorney Dr. Nick Oberheiden!
 Why?
 Because:

 - Nick has handled hundreds of federal investigations

 - Nick avoids criminal charges in the vast majority of federal investigations

 - Nick has experience and knowledge you can trust.